Are Beige Wood Look Tiles Better Than Real Wood Floors?

 Real Wood Floors

 The cost of real wood flooring varies widely based on species, grade, and whether it’s solid hardwood or engineered wood.
 Solid hardwood ranges from $5 to $15 per square foot, with exotic species like Brazilian cherry or mahogany commanding higher prices.
 Engineered wood floors, however, are somewhat more affordable, averaging between $4 and $10 per square foot, though high-quality options with thick veneers can rival the price of solid wood.
-The natural scarcity of certain hardwoods, along with the labor-intensive harvesting and milling processes, contribute to higher material costs.
+The natural scarcity of certain hardwoods, along with the labor-intensive harvesting and milling processes, contributes to higher material costs.

 Installation Costs